bictorv/chaosnet-bridge/NCP.md

 where *options*, *contactname* and *args* are as above, and *CSL* is a comma-separated list of (octal) subnet numbers (no spaces around commas) to broadcast to.

 For a simple protocol, you can read multiple `ANS` responses.
+When the timeout expires, a `LOS Connection timed out` response is given to the user program (as described above for `RFC`).

 Example: `BRD [timeout=3] 6,7,11 STATUS` sends a STATUS broadcast (BRD) packet to subnets 6, 7 and 11, with a timeout of 3 seconds.
 Please read [the spec](https://chaosnet.net/amber.html#Broadcast) for how this works.
 There is also [a little demonstration program](bhostat.py) for the packet API (see below).